mew-lang/docs/docs/language/attributes.md

 # Attributes

 Attributes, indicated by the `[]` symbols, allows attachment of metadata, annotations, or special instructions to various language constructs, such as types, fields, and functions.
+Currently, only the built-in `ffi` attribute is supported.

 ### Example